jkroso/BigFile/README.md

     .include(resolve(__dirname, './src/index.js'))
     // If you want to use the product of your main file from the global namespace .export('A_Global_if_you_wish')
-    // When done with config call ender to have your bigfile made .render(function(text) {
+    // When done with config call enter to have your bigfile made .render(function(text) {
     	// Put the text where you please res.write(text)